Dr. Jonathan Frampton, Associate Director, Product Management & Marketing, Horizon Discovery

 So when we think about the offering that Horizon has for FFPE or formalin compromised materials we’re really considering how these perform differently in an NGS assay with regard to variability in primer binding, amplification, or even exclusion during size selection as a result of high fragmentation.
 So what we have are these genetically equivalent multiplex reference standards.
 12.51

 Which are offered in several formats, from our HD701 which is a high mole weight with high DNA integrity number, two formalin compromised and fragmented DNA with low DNA integrity numbers.
 And so these allow researchers to evaluate how fragmentation affects detection.
-And specifically on this slide I focussed on HD-C749 which is a mild formalin treatment, so that has been treated with formalin but still has a high molecular weight and high DNA integrity numbers.
+And specifically on this slide I focused on HD-C749 which is a mild formalin treatment, so that has been treated with formalin but still has a high molecular weight and high DNA integrity numbers.
 And then HD-C751 which has been subjected to a harsh formalin treatment and so you’ll see there that the DIN numbers for those are much lower.
 And so this quantitative multiplex range, which includes this formalin compromised DNA format, can be used as a set together to investigate the effect of formalin on your workflow.
 Starting from the very beginning with the quantification all the way through the library preparation stage.
-And these standards have this characterised fragmentation pattern so you can see on the slide, and they’ve been quantified using the QuBit assay which prevent overestimation which has been demonstrated to happen with the nanodrop assay.
+And these standards have this characterized fragmentation pattern so you can see on the slide, and they’ve been quantified using the QuBit assay which prevent overestimation which has been demonstrated to happen with the nanodrop assay.
 And so we’ve targeted defined allelic frequencies and with the comparison between the mildly formalin treated sample and severely treated sample, you can investigate the effect of formalin on the allelic frequency determination of your assay.

 When we look at something like amplification we compare each HD-C749 and HD-C751 and again these standards are derived from genetically equivalent cell lines, really the only variable we’re changing is the integrity of the formalin treatment.
 And so you can see on the spot here corrected during our droplet digital PCR validation the CT values for these two standards are different.
 Both in their quantitative value but also in their reproducibility.
 This doesn’t necessarily mean that HD-C751 is performing poorly, but rather it’s a reference for better understanding the expectations one should have for their own biological samples that have been treated with formalin.
 Importantly the impact of this variability in the amplification will be dependent on the library approach that you’re using.